zhuolinzhang/Hbb/README.md

 `Tools` includes some macros which help me work more effective.
 Now there is a macro to create a lots of CRAB scripts.
 There also has a simple shell to submit massive jobs to CRAB at same time.
 There also some macros to make and modify the database `json` file.

+`dev` branch is the developing branch. `master` branch is the stable branch.
+All new macros will be uploaded to `dev` branch first, then I will merge it to `master` when it is stable.

 ## To-do List

 ✔ Update analyzer from reading cut-off ntuple to no-cut ntuple